rafanahmed/QC-RNN-Overfitting-CaseStudy/README.md

 This setup creates a pipeline where models are periodically retrained on expanding historical data in `research.ipynb`, and the live/backtesting algorithm (`main.py`) dynamically loads and uses the appropriate pre-trained model based on the current date.

+## Known Issues (Work In Progress)

+The current implementation shows signs of potentially overfitting the historical data.
+This is suggested by QuantConnect's analysis, which identifies 29 strategy parameters.
+A large number of parameters can make a strategy overly sensitive to the specific historical data it was trained or optimized on, potentially leading to poor performance on new, unseen data.
+Further investigation and potential simplification of the model or feature set are planned to address this concern and improve the strategy's robustness.

 ## Setup Instructions

 Follow these steps to set up and run this project on QuantConnect: